ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/test-document-the-code/test-ballerina-code/mocking.md

 ***Example:***

-Consider the following example where an http:Client interacts with an external endpoint to get a random joke.
+Consider the following example in which an `http:Client` interacts with an external endpoint to get a random joke.

 ***main.bal***